cognidox/OfficeToPDF/OfficeToPDF/README.txt

                                than this number of rows, do not attempt to convert the file.
-Applies when converting with Excel /excel_no_link_update      - do not update links when opening Excel files /excel_no_recalculate      - skip automatic re-calculation of formulas in the workbook /excel_fit_to_page_width   - Scale each page to fit on one page wide.
+Applies when converting with Excel /excel_no_link_update      - do not update links when opening Excel files /excel_no_map_papersize    - do not map papersize to A4/letter /excel_no_recalculate      - skip automatic re-calculation of formulas in the workbook /excel_fit_to_page_width   - Scale each page to fit on one page wide.
   /excel_template_macros     - run Auto_Open macros in the /template document before conversion by Excel